 THE EFFECTIVE EXECUTIVE.
-Copyright © 1967, 1985, 1996, 2002, 2006, 2017 by Peter F. Drucker.
-Foreword copyright © 2017 by Jim Collins.
-Afterword copyright © 2017 by Zachary First.
+Copyright © 1967, 1985, 1996, 2002 by Peter F. Drucker..
 All rights reserved under International and Pan-American Copyright Conventions.
-By payment of the required fees, you have been granted the nonexclusive, nontransferable right to access and read the text of this ebook on-screen.
-No part of this text may be reproduced, transmitted, downloaded, decompiled, reverse-engineered, or stored in or introduced into any information storage and retrieval system, in any form or by any means, whether electronic or mechanical, now known or hereafter invented, without the express written permission of HarperCollins e-books.
+By payment of the required fees, you have been granted the non-exclusive, non-transferable right to access and read the text of this e-book on-screen.
+No part of this text may be reproduced, transmitted, down-loaded, decompiled, reverse engineered, or stored in or introduced into any information storage and retrieval system, in any form of by any means, whether electronic or mechanical, now known or here nafter invented, without the express written permission of PerfectBoundTM.